minprog/app-studio/40 Guided/40 Journal/content.md

 - Implement the abstract method `bindView()`, which takes a `View` and fills the right elements with data from the cursor.

-     - Use `Cursor.getInt(columnIndex)` to retrieve the value of one column as an integer.
+     - You can use `Cursor.getInt(columnIndex)` to retrieve the value of a column as an integer.
+     - You can use `Cursor.getString(columnIndex)` to retrieve the value of a column as a string.
-     - Use `Cursor.getColumnIndex(name)` to get the column index for a column named `name`.
+     - You can use `Cursor.getColumnIndex(name)` to get the column index for a column named `name`.
-     - Call `view.findViewById()` to get references to the controls in the row layout.
+     - You can call `view.findViewById()` to get references to the controls in the row layout xml.

 - In the `onCreate()` of the `MainActivity`, use the `EntryDatabase` to get all records from the database, make a new `EntryAdapter` and link the `ListView` to the adapter.